erotourtes/Base-of-Knowledge/content/library/portfolio.md

 ## Lua
 ### Wrapper-machine.nvim
 [Repository](https://github.com/erotourtes/Wrapper-machine.nvim)
-A small plugin for neovim editor, which allows you to change brackets and quotes more easily.
+A small plugin for the Neovim editor, which allows you to change brackets and quotes more easily.

 ---
 ## Python
 ### Anki-translator
 [Repository](https://github.com/erotourtes/Anki-translator)
-A program that allows you in one click to translate the whole deck of cards in Anki.
+A program that allows you to translate the whole deck of cards in Anki in one click .

 ---